Training LLMs over Neurally Compressed Text: Analysis

 Note that \cref{tab:token-stability-position} examines window\,$\rightarrow$\,text, as opposed to token\,$\rightarrow$\,text correspondences.
 This is because for multi-token windows, the mapping from tokens to text is not well defined.
 More specifically, each character maps to a particular subsequence of the compressed bitstream, but these may not align with token boundaries.\footnote{This can be a source of instability, even in window-initial tokens, see \cref{app:unstable}.} \cref{fig:mapping-bits-chars-tokens} illustrates the mapping between characters, bits, and tokens.
 We find that many windows contain a character (shown in purple) whose bits are split across two $8$-bit tokens.

 \cref{fig:mapping-bits-chars-tokens} also highlights that window-initial characters are not being well compressed, with the window-initial token often only covering one or two characters.
 This is due to our \EqI{}{} procedure fully resetting M1's context at every window boundary.
 With no context, M1 cannot make confident predictions, leading to more bits being needed to represent the initial character.
-On the positive side, this setup guarantees that a window can be decoded in isolation, which should aid learning.
-However it is worth exploring in future work whether maintaining some M1 context across windows could improve the compression ratio without hurting learnability.
+While this hurts the overall compression ratio, there is a benefit for learnability in that each window can be decoded in isolation.
+In \cref{app:resetting_m1}, we experiment with maintaining M1 context across two or more windows, and find that the improvement in compression ratio does not justify the degradation in bits/byte.

-\subsection{AC decoding is learned step-by-step}
+\subsection{AC Decoding is Learned Step-by-Step}

 As Arithmetic Coding is a sequential (left-to-right) and contextual algorithm, the text represented by a given token will differ based on the previous token.
 As such, a model should perform better on a token if it has a strong understanding of the token before it.
 When using \EqI{}{} compression, each window represents an independent Arithmetic Coding document.
 As we move deeper into the window, more and more AC decompression must be done to understand the token.